rohithegde/rohithegde.github.com/_posts/2022-01-11-az-700-certification-preparation.md

 ### Udemy course by Alan Rodrigues

 - [This offering](https://mckinsey.udemy.com/course/azure-exam-700/){:target="_blank" rel="nofollow"} surprised me a lot.
-I didnt go through all of it but just through some sections which I wanted some further details on.
+I didnt go through all of it but just through some sections which I wanted further details on.
 - It has a duration of 18.5 hours and is well detailed with focus on edge cases too.
 - Additionally two practice tests are given here of 50 questions each.
 - I would recommend this for most of the folks who want to give the AZ-700 exam - especially for those who want to learn more to gain confidence for the exam.